deepskystacker/DSS/Installers/README.txt

     only ever cause a problem with what would normally be considered as very under-exposed light frames.

 2. Decrease the sensitivity of arrow keys and page-up/page-down keys for the MTF sliders and spin boxes by a factor of one hundred.

-Set the spin boxes to be accelerated so they change faster as the keys are held down longer.
+    Set the spin boxes to be accelerated, so the spin box will increase/decrease the value faster the longer you hold the button/key down.

-    Turn off keyboard tracking so the values are only read when the entry field loses focus.
+    Turn off keyboard tracking for the spin boxes so the values are only read when the entry field loses focus.

 Changes for DeepSkyStacker 6.2.1
 ================================